Barada Charan Gupta

 Barada Charan Gupta was part of the short-lived but influential Sabujpatra group of writers in colonial Bengal that published its journal from 1922 to 1927.

 His parents were residents of Gayeshpur (which now in East Bengal, Bangladesh).
-Barada was a geologist, and was the second son and third child of Durga Charan Gupta.
-He had one brother and two sisters.
+Barada was a geologist, and was the second son and third child of Durga Charan Gupta, a businessman and founder of Gupta Press and Kailasbasini Devi, a wellkonwn female writer.
+He had one elder brother named Jagatjyoti Gupta and two sisters.